-Penn State football seeks answers after another 1-point loss to Ohio State
+Penn State seeks answers after another 1-point football loss to Ohio State

 Trace McSorley was heroic in defeat for Penn State, establishing a school record with 461 yards of total offense — 175 yards rushing in 25 carries, 286 passing on 16 of 32.
 However, he was hurt by at least four drops by his receivers, a common theme this season.

 Franklin blamed himself for two decisions he'd like to have back.
-One was a fourth-and-1 from the Ohio State 24 in the third quarter when he spurned a field goal, and McSorley's pass was batted down.
+One was a fourth-and-1 from the Ohio State 24 in the third quarter when he spurned a field goal and McSorley's pass was batted down.

-The second was Penn State's final play, a fourth-and-5 from the Buckeyes 43, where Miles Sanders was tackled for a 2-yard loss.
+The second was Penn State's final play, a fourth-and-5 from the Buckeyes' 43, where Miles Sanders was tackled for a 2-yard loss.
 Ballgame.

 "We obviously didn't make the right call in that situation, and that's on me, nobody else," Franklin said.

 The Nittany Lions have a bye before hosting Michigan State on Oct.
-13. When the 2018 schedule came out, it showed that of the team's five most difficult games — Ohio State, Michigan State, Iowa, Michigan and Wisconsin — four of them were at Beaver Stadium.
+13. When the 2018 schedule came out, it showed that of the team's five most difficult games — Ohio State, Michigan State, Iowa, Michigan, and Wisconsin — four of them were at Beaver Stadium.

 But they're 0-1, with the Buckeyes having snapped their 16-game home winning streak.